ShraddhaBhure/e-commerceApplication/README.md

-# Project Name: Clean Architecture .NET Core Web API
+# Clean Architecture .NET Core Web API

 ## Overview
 This project is a robust .NET Core Web API designed with Clean Architecture principles.
 It employs industry best practices, including the repository pattern, Entity Framework Core migrations, services interfaces and classes, AutoMapper for object mapping, and comprehensive API features such as sorting, paging, exception handling, CORS support, and Swagger documentation.
 Furthermore, this API has been thoroughly tested using Postman to ensure reliability and functionality.